Bronx fire's multiple victims include young children and adults

 Maria Batiz came to New York from Puerto Rico, her brother said, and was one of 10 siblings – some of whom still live in Puerto Rico.

-Amora Vidal, the 8-month-old granddaughter of victim Maria Batiz, died in the fire, relatives confirmed to WPIX.
+Amora Vidal, the 7-month-old granddaughter of victim Maria Batiz, died in the fire, relatives confirmed to WPIX.

 Vidal's mother, Christine Batiz, wrote on a GoFundMe page: “I lost everything in a matter of minutes.
 One thing you know my daughter is playing with her new toys [and] the next hour they are gone from my life.”